MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 ## Basic Windows LAPS scenario flow

 The IT admin must first configure the Windows LAPS policy as desired.
-The preferred policy configuration option is [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md) for Azure AD-joined devices, or Group Policy for AD-joined devices.
+The preferred policy configuration option is [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md) for Azure AD-joined devices or Hybrid Azure AD-joined devices that are enrolled with Microsoft Endpoint Manager, or Group Policy for AD-joined devices.

 After the managed device has been configured with a policy that enables Windows LAPS, the device will start to manage the configured local account's password.
 Whenever the password has expired, the device will generate a random new password that is compliant with the current policy's length and complexity settings, and validated against the local device's password complexity policy.
 Once the password is validated, the device stores it in the configured directory (either AD or Azure AD).
 An associated password expiration time (based on the current policy's password age setting) is also computed and stored in the directory.
 The device will rotate this password automatically once the password expiration time has been reached.